freeCodeCamp/chapter/README.md

 ## Schema
 <details>
-<summary>Click here to view a diagram illustrating the proposed schema for Chapter.</summary>
+<summary>Expand to view a diagram illustrating the proposed schema for Chapter.</summary>
 <br>

 ![a diagram illustrating the proposed schema for Chapter](data/schema.png)